gatsbyjs/gatsby/docs/contributing/docs-contributions/index.md

 ## Top priorities

 Check the GitHub repo for issues labeled with ["type: documentation" and "good first issue"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22good+first+issue%22) for your first time contributing to Gatsby, or [type: documentation" and "help wanted"](https://github.com/gatsbyjs/gatsby/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22type%3A+documentation%22+label%3A%22help+wanted%22) to see all documentation issues that are ready for community help.
-Once you start a Pull Request to address one of these issues, you can remove the "help wanted" label.

 ## Options for contributing to the Gatsby docs